SophistSolutions/Stroika/Documentation/Building Stroika.md

 - `make TAGS=Windows`

-runs all the windows compiles.
+  runs all the windows builds.

 - `make TAGS=Unix` all

   runs all the UNIX compiles

 - `make TAGS="Windows 32" all`

   This builds all the configurations with BOTH the Windows and 32 tag (so all the 32-bit builds)

 - `make TAGS="Unix arm" list-configurations`

   This doesn't build anything, but just lists all the matching configurations.

 - `make list-configurations`
 - `make list-configuration-tags`